 'Fade All' Time: The 'Stop All' button (optionally activated by pressing ESC) is designed as a panic button to stop any playing cue immediately.
 However, you may want a less abrupt stopping of audio.
-You can achieve this using the 'Fade All' button (optionally activated by holding down a Shift key when you press ESC or click the 'Stop All' button.
-This will cause a 'Fade All' instead of a 'Stop All'.
+You can achieve this using the 'Fade All' button (optionally activated by holding down a Shift key when you press ESC.
 The fade time is specified in this option.
 The default 'fade all' time is 1 second.

 Max.
 No. of Audio Files to Pre-Open: SCS pre-opens audio files so they are immediately ready for playback.
 By default the number of audio files pre-opened (excluding hotkey files) is 40, but you can specify a higher or lower number in this field.
 The number must be between 2 and 80 for SCS Professional and higher, or between 2 and 50 for other license levels.
 By specifying a low number you may save memory and improve performance on some computers.